Nick Clegg Says I'm Sorry (The Autotune Remix)

 "Nick Clegg Says I'm Sorry (The Autotune Remix)", also shortened to "I'm Sorry", is a 2012 song created for the satirical website The Poke by music producer Alex Ross.
-The song is a remixed version of a video of Nick Clegg (then Deputy Prime Minister of the United Kingdom) apologising for voting in favour of raising tuition fees.
-The song reached number 143 in the UK singles chart.
+The song is a remixed version of a video of Nick Clegg (then Deputy Prime Minister of the United Kingdom and Leader of the Liberal Democrats) apologising for voting in favour of raising tuition fees.
+The song reached number 104 in the UK singles chart.

 Background

 In the 2010 general election, the Liberal Democrats stood on a platform of voting against any increase in university tuition fees and Clegg signed the National Union of Students' Vote for Students pledge against any increase.
 The result of the election meant that the Liberal Democrats were the third-largest party in the House of Commons and formed a coalition government with the Conservative Party.
 Following the Browne Review, there was a vote in Parliament to raise tuition fees to £9,000.
 It passed with a majority of 21; several Liberal Democrat MPs, including Clegg, voted in favour of it because of the principle of Cabinet collective responsibility.